helioloureiro/soulkiller/README.md

 # soulkiller

-A watchdog written in Go to restart my computer when NVIDIA crashes
+A watchdog written in Go to restart my computer when NVIDIA crashes.